-^{} During the prior year an impairment loss was recognised for Schema6 (R6.1 million) due to no clients using the system, as well as IFM system (R35.5 million) due to a reduction in expected future cash flows.
-An impairment lass in respect of previously recognised goodwill on the acquisition of Workcare Health to the value of R771 000 was incurred in the prior year, as the company is incurring losses and the recoverability of the goodwill cannot be substantiated.
+^{} During the 2021 financial year an impairment loss was recognised for Schema6 (R6.1 million) due to no clients using the system, as well as IFM system (R35.5 million) due to a reduction in expected future cash flows.
+An impairment loss in respect of previously recognised goodwill on the acquisition of Workcare Health to the value of R771 000 was incurred in 2020 year, as the company is incurring losses and the recoverability of the goodwill cannot be substantiated.